MurpheyLab/Smarticles_SR19/README.txt

 Description:
 -A family of models for system ID and control -Classifies similar dynamic behaviors or any set of sequential measurements given a set of basis functions/observations of data
 -The basis functions must be specified for the particular system in a file basis.py that should be included.
-A sample file with the expected format is in examples/slip

 Usage:
 -Needs basis functions for dynamics and classifier (second set can be None such that you only use one basis)